Poonpit/Poonpit/README.md

 Passionate software developer who has experience in study coding, development planning, manage projects and design features skill.
 Seeking to improve software development experience (Internship 6 months).
 Able to develop both in back-end and front-end.
 Have the ability to both soft skills and hard skills to solve problems and develop projects with your company to achieve goals.

-🌱 Coding--ฺBadminton--Travel--Mountain Climbing--Running--Hiking 🌱
+🌱 Coding--Badminton--Travel--Mountain Climbing--Running--Hiking 🌱

-## 💻 My Tech Stack
+## PROGRAMING LANGUAGES
 ## 📲 Contact Me
 <p align="center">
 <br/>